pslq/checklist/README.md

 #### net collector
 This collector is responsible for parse network related commands<br>
-on AIX and VirtualIO Servers, at this moment it will fetch the following commands:
+On AIX and VirtualIO Servers, at this moment it will fetch the following commands:

 - netstat -s
 - netstat -aon